michaelxiao16/CX4230_Project1/README.md

 README for the first CX 4230 Project

-# Event-Driven Simulaion Project: City Simulation
+# Event-Driven Simulation Project: City Simulation

 We are using Python3.
 To get this to run on the PACE cluster, we did the following: